Skip to content

 How It Works

-1. Build — GitHub Actions prepares Laravel directories, builds Node assets locally (with dependency caching for faster builds)
+1. Build assets — GitHub Actions builds Node/CSS/JS assets locally (Netsons doesn’t have Node)

 2. Clone — The repo is cloned on the server via SSH (git clone --depth 1)